PritiAryal/MediCore/README.md

 This is a comprehensive **Medical Profile Management System** built with a microservices architecture using modern, production-grade tools like **Spring Boot**, **Kafka**, **Docker**, and **AWS**.
 This repository will grow as we add new services and features, reflecting real-world enterprise patterns.

-> ⚙️ This is a learning-focused, end-to-end backend project designed to showcase best practices in enterprise application development.
+> ⚙️ This is a learning-focused, end-to-end backend project.

 ---